Web MIDI API Operation Test

 IN:

-The pull-down menu labeled "IN" above is for monitoring which MIDI input devices are connected to the PC.
-If only one device is connected, the name of that device should be displayed.
-In my case, it is displayed as nanoKEY2.
-If the menu does not appear even though a device is connected, try reloading this page.
+The pull-down menu labeled "IN" above lets you select a connected MIDI input device.
+If only one device is connected, its name will be displayed in the menu.
+For example, it may be displayed as "nanoKEY2".
+If the pull-down menu does not appear even though a device is connected, try reloading this page.

 Now, try pressing the keys.
-If you press and release the leftmost key, it should be displayed as follows.
+If you press and release the leftmost key, the result should be displayed as follows.

 data.length=3: 0x90: 0x30: 0x57: